 Confucianism 유교 (yugyo), on the other hand, was born during the Joseon dynasty when it was developed by Korean intellectuals and was the biggest religion for the Koreans for centuries until the introduction of Christianity.

 More so than a religion, Confucian values are viewed as an ethical and moral code by South Koreans and were an important part of the government systems.
 It especially emphasizes filial piety, loyalty, and ancestor worship.
 It can be said that of all the different religions in Korea, Confucianism was stronger over South Koreans throughout time.

 Korean Shamanism (샤만교)

-Upon the arrival of the two other religions, Korean Shamanism took more of a backseat position.
+Upon the arrival of the two other religions, Shamanism in Korea took more of a backseat position.
 Despite that, it is still surprisingly influential in Korea even today.
-Meaning, while Korean Shamanism has all but disappeared in other regions upon the introduction of major religions like Buddhism, it has persisted to exist on the peninsula.
+This means that while Shamanism has all but disappeared in other regions upon the introduction of major religions like Buddhism, it has persisted in existence on the peninsula.

 Koreans usually visit shamans for advice, perform rituals for good fortune, or ask for talismans to drive away evil spirits from human beings in the natural world.
 Female shamans are also prevalent in this Korean tradition.

 Although Buddhism and Confucianism remain large religions in the modern society of Korea today, with various different factions of Buddhism being practiced among the South Korean Buddhists, there is another big religion present as well.

 Christianity 기독교 (gidokgyo), or more specifically, Protestantism, has gone major in Korea.
 This was mainly after the Korean War and with the arrival of American missionaries and Catholic priests to the country.
 Catholicism was also introduced to the culture in Korea during the Joseon dynasty, though far later than Confucianism.